 The main aim of the article is to present the civic and democratic roles the higher education in developing countries.
 Universities in the Western world and especially in the European Union play an important role to improve not only the relation between economic development and knowledge, but also the civic society.
 In the first part of the article is to be described the relation between solidarity, equality and higher education.
 In the second part it will be considering the future roles of Central European countries - members of UE - and its universities in creating the solidarity and fight against inequality in developing countries.
 This is the role of promotion democratic discourses in young generations, dialogue and nonviolent cohabitation, last not least the raising of the awareness of civic rights and public duties.
-This is a main achievement of the higher education system in post-transformation countries.
-Last but not least the paper is the designing of the future international higher education policy targeted to the Southern countries (in area of Southern Partnership) and that is related to their current problems.
+This is a main achievement of the higher education policy targeted to the Southern countries (in area of Southern Partnership) and that is related to their current problems.
 The article ends with recommendations for the policy makers in that area.